How to Introduce Yourself in an Interview as a Student?

 For a Creative Role:

-Example: "Hello, I’m Priya Sharma, a final-year student pursuing a bachelor's degree in media and communication at Christ University, Bangalore.
-I’ve always had a flair for storytelling, which inspired me to intern at Ogilvy, where I conceptualized and executed social media campaigns for three major brands, achieving a 30% increase in engagement.
+Example: "Hello, my name is Priya Sharma, and I am a final year student undertaking a bachelor's degree course in media and communication at Christ University, Bangalore.
+I have always been good at telling stories, and this is what prompted me to pursue an internship at Ogilvy, where I brainstormed and created social media campaigns on three big brands, and the response rate went up by 30%.”

 For a Management Trainee Role:

 Example: "Good afternoon, I’m Ankit Verma, a final-year bachelor's in business administration student at Delhi University.
-My interest in leadership and strategy grew during my internship with Deloitte, where I analyzed client data and identified process inefficiencies, contributing to a 15% cost reduction for the project.
+My interest in leadership and strategy grew during my internship at Deloitte, where I analyzed client data and identified process inefficiencies, resulting in a 15% cost reduction for the project.”

-As the president of my college’s business club, I organized an intercollegiate case competition with over 500 participants, securing sponsorships worth ₹1 lakh.
-These experiences have honed my analytical and organizational skills, and I’m eager to bring these qualities to a dynamic management trainee role.
-Away from academics, I engage in long-distance running, which has taught me discipline and focus”.
+“Being the president of my college business club, I arranged an intercollegiate case competition where more than 500 students participated in the competition, and the sponsorship obtained was worth [?]1 lakh.
+These experiences have sharpened my analytical and organizational skills, and I am eager to apply them as a dynamic management trainee.
+Out of school, I also practice long-distance running, which has enabled me to learn discipline and focus.”

 FAQs: